 2.10.
 The order form will be stored in the Seller’s database for the period of time necessary to fulfil the order, in compliance with the legal period.
 Once registered on the Site, the Customer may view the orders placed by accessing their personal account and browsing the relevant section of the Site.
 Customers purchasing goods as a “guest” users can check the orders they have placed by contacting Customer Service, as indicated in paragraph 11 “Customer Service” below.

 3. CHARACTERISTICS OF THE PRODUCTS

 3.2.
 The main characteristics of the Products are displayed on the Site, on each Product page.
-The images and colours of the Products offered for sale may not correspond to the actual colours, due to the effect of the web browser and/or monitor.
+The images and colors of the Products offered for sale may not correspond to the actual colors due to the effect of the web browser and/or monitor.
 The Seller and/or the Owner shall not therefore be held liable for differences in the shade or brightness of Product colors due to the above reasons.

 3.3.
 Each Product is sold on the Site together with an identification tag which forms an integral part of the Product.

 4.1.
-The prices of the Products indicated on the Site are stated in Euro (€), US Dollar ($) and Pounds (£) and already include all the applicable taxes and duties.
+The prices of the Products indicated on the Site are stated in Euros (€), US Dollars ($) and Pounds (£) and already include all the applicable taxes and duties.
 The Product prices do not include the shipping and delivery costs.
 These will be clearly indicated when the Product purchase process begins and during it, as well as in the receipt of the purchase order.

 4.2.
 The prices of the Products may be subject to change.
 The Customer must therefore check the final sale price before submitting the order form.

 4.3.
 The methods of payment can be found on the FAQ page which can be reached through the home page footer.
 The methods of payment are also indicated on each purchase order and form an integral part of the Terms and Conditions of Sale.

 4.4.
 The price of the Products and delivery costs as indicated on the order form will be charged when the Products are shipped by the Seller.